opengisch/QField-docs/documentation/how-to/gnss.en.md

 GNSS devices are also capable of measuring the altitude next to the current 2D position on the earth surface.

+## Visualisation

+When positioning is activated, your position will be shown in blue on the map.
+Your location is visible either as a blue dot if you are not moving or as an arrow if you are moving.

+The blue beam indicates the current orientation of your device if the device has a builtin magnetic compass.

 ## Configuration
 :material-desktop-mac:{ .device-icon } Desktop preparation